pdjr-n2k/ROM106/README.md

 __ROM104__ is an NMEA 2000 relay output module (switchbank) with support four relay output channels.

-Each output channel operates a latching SPDT relay which presents CO, NC and NO connections through a zero-volt terminal block.
+Each output channel consists of a latching SPDT relay which presents CO, NC and NO connections through a zero-volt terminal block.
-Each output relay is rated for switching 220VAC/5A, 30VDC5A.
+The relays installed in the module are rated for switching 220VAC/5A, 30VDC5A.
 The real-time state of each output channel is indicated by LED.

-__ROM104__ provides an NMEA bus connection which can be implemented as either a screw terminal block or M12 5-pin circular connector.
+The NMEA bus connection can be implemented as either a screw terminal block or M12 5-pin circular connector.
 An internal DIL switch allows a 120 Ohm resistor to be connected across the host data bus permitting the module to be installed as either a drop node or a bus termination node.
 The module is powered from the NMEA bus and has an LEN of 1.0.

-The module's switchbank instance number is configured during installation using an 8-position DIL switch allowing multiple uniquely addressable modules to be installed on a single NMEA network.
+The module's switchbank instance number is configured using an 8-position DIL switch.

-## PGN interface
+## Firmware

-__ROM104__ transmits(T) and receives(R) the following NMEA 2000
+The stock firmware for __ROM104__  transmits(T) and receives(R)
-message types.
+the following NMEA 2000 message types.

 | PGN | Mode   | Description |
 | --- | :----: | ----------- |